Warm-up: What are the laws and policies governing access to reproductive resources in your state/city?

 - Brainstorm and list: what words or phrases come to mind when you hear the phrase “reproductive health?”
 What do you think this phrase means?

-- “Reproductive health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity, in all matters relating to the reproductive system and to its functions and processes.
-Reproductive health implies that people are able to have a satisfying and safe sex life and that they have the capability to reproduce and the freedom to decide if, when and how often to do so.”
+- Compare the class definition with the following, used by the World Health Organization: Reproductive health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity, in all matters relating to the reproductive system and to its functions and processes.
+Reproductive health implies that people are able to have a satisfying and safe sex life and that they have the capability to reproduce and the freedom to decide if, when and how often to do so.
+How does this definition differ from the one the class came up with?
+How is it similar?

-- Final question: what do you know about attitudes, policies, or laws surrounding reproductive health in your city/state/country?
+- Final question: What do you know about attitudes, policies, or laws surrounding reproductive health in your city/state/country?
 Brainstorm as a class.

 - Note to teachers: If students do not know too much about local policies surrounding reproductive health, encourage them to use online research to supplement their brainstorming.
 Ask prompting questions such as: